 - Single Domain SSL protects your customers’ sensitive information like passwords, usernames, and credit card numbers.
 But your hosting plan already includes a free SSL certificate, so you don’t need this.

 - SiteLock Security provides protection to your website from malicious attacks, spammers and hackers.
 I’ll show you a free alternative later in this guide.

 (In general though: if you don’t understand what an extra service means, don’t buy it.)

 I didn’t choose any extras for my plan.
 I’ll show you how to back up your blog for free in a minute.
 Also, I’ll share my best SEO tips at the end of this guide.

 Payment Information and Terms:

-Finally, just enter your payment information, read and accept the terms, and hit the green Submit button at the bottom of the page:
+Finally, read and accept the terms, and hit the green Submit button at the bottom of the page:

 You are now officially a happy member of the Bluehost community with your very own blog hosting plan!

 Now that you have all the technicalities set up, you can take a deep breath and sit back.